DjgutiA/4a-docs/README.md

 The third microservice is built in Java using Spring boot.
 It is used to control the booking system.

-The API gateway to control every request.
+The API gateway controls every request.
 This component is built using Apollo GraphQL.

 Frontend layer is built in vue.js to make the requests to the API gateway.
 ----------------------------------------------------------------------------------------------------------------------